WebServiceEngineeringSpring2024/matchmakr/docs/user-stories.md

 So that
 I can see them in the Friends sidebar

+As a user

+I want to be able to find players across multiple games

+to help build online collaborative friendships.

 # Create party from friend list
 As an
 authenticated user